itsnakhwanm/asifsubtitle/docs/fixing_single-word_captions_or_sloptitles.md

 ~Fixing single-word caption is a feature that other caption editors don't have.
 So, that's why there is ASIF Subtitle, and it's there to fix improper single-word captions.~

-~You can indeed use ASIF Subtitle to check if there are improper single-word captions.
+~You can use ASIF Subtitle to check if there are improper single-word captions.
 This improper single-word caption detection is featured in ASIF Subtitle, so you need not check them one by one, just search which matches.~

 ~For further information about captioning, please reach out to professional or expert.~

-If you think there is a bug in ASIF Subtitle, you can report bug [here](../CONTRIBUTING.md#reporting-a-bug).
+~If you think there is a bug in ASIF Subtitle, you can report bug [here](../CONTRIBUTING.md#reporting-a-bug).~